Genivia/ugrep/README.md

            -O EXTENSIONS, --file-extensions=EXTENSIONS
                   Search only files whose file name extensions match the specified comma-separated  list  of  file name EXTENSIONS.
 This option is the same as specifying --include='*.ext' for each extension name `ext'  in  the EXTENSIONS list.
 This option may be repeated and may be combined with options -M and -t to expand the search.

            -o, --only-matching
                   Prints only the  matching  part  of  lines  and  allows  pattern matches  across  newlines  to span multiple lines.
 Line numbers for multi-line matches are displayed with option -n,  using  `|' as  the  field separator for each additional line matched by the pattern.
 This option cannot be combined with  options  -A,  -B, -C, -v, and -y.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.

            -p, --no-dereference
                   If  -R  or -r is specified, no symbolic links are followed, even when they are on the command line.

            --pager[=COMMAND]
                   When output is sent to the  terminal,  uses  `COMMAND'  to  page through  the  output.
 The  default COMMAND is `less -R'.
 This option makes --color=auto  behave  as  --color=always.
 Enables --break.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can
                   be:  `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',   `UTF-8',
                   `UTF-16',    `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',
                   `UTF-32LE',  `CP437',  `CP850',  `CP858',  `CP1250',   `CP1251',
                   `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
                   `CP1258'

            -q, --quiet, --silent
-                  Quiet  mode:  suppress  normal output.  ugrep will only search a file until a match has been found, making  searches  potentially less  expensive.
+                  Quiet mode: suppress normal  output.   ugrep  will  only  search until  a  match has been found, making searches potentially less expensive.
 Allows a pattern match to span multiple lines.

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all